-The next election is to be held on Tuesday August 4, 2020, for the State Primary.
-Please click the following links for more information: Official Candidate List and/or Official Proposal List.
+The next election is to be held on Tuesday, November 3, 2020, for the General Election.
 The Clerk’s Office will update this page as more information becomes available.
 You may also visit the Oakland County Clerk’s website for election information as it becomes available.

 Please see links below for all pertinent election information.

 Election Information (click here for information regarding upcoming and previous elections)

 Register to Vote (click here for a Voter's Registration Application)